savt22/2040_midi_chord_player/README.md

 All 4 mods: half dim

-There are loads of modifier key combos left which can be programmed how you like.
+There are loads of modifier key combos left which can be programmed how you like if you are using the RGB Keypad Base and Windows.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/sJZyv5DZECY/0.jpg)](https://www.youtube.com/watch?v=sJZyv5DZECY "RGB Pico Keypad MIDI Keyboard and Chord Player
 ")